xbouteiller/BayesMix/README.md

 This repository contains:
 - **mixed_model.txt**: code of the model:
-  - This file contains the two version of the model (i.e. within and between chambers)
+  - This file contains the two versions of the model (i.e. within and between chambers)
 - **Script_R.r**: Code to execute the model in R
   - use plyr for automatizing computation, parallelization is possible
 - **Fun_JAGS.r**: R functions for defining input data and initializing computation